 It happens all the time: A child or an adult doesn’t want to smile because he or she has crooked teeth.
 The person feels ashamed and embarrassed.
 Worse yet, the person is afraid to visit an orthodontist to talk about it.
 But that doesn’t have to be the way it is!
 By following these four pro tips, you’ll be able to set your expectations for a first-time visit to an orthodontist and be able to predict what will happen.
-Better yet, you’ll know the key questions to ask to make sure you have the information you need to make a decision about investing in braces.
+In this post, we’ll take you through what to expect seeing an orthodontist in 2020.
+Let’s get cracking.

 People also ask

 After you book your initial consultation, you’ll take the first steps toward your braces treatment plan by visiting the orthodontist to meet your doctor for the first time.
 Don’t be nervous if you’ve never been before!
 Just bring your questions and let your orthodontist explain the treatment plan.

 Your doctor will examine your teeth and may order special X-rays to better see complicated tooth alignment.
 From there, he or she will prescribe a treatment plan, explain your options for braces and give you a projected timeline for how long it will take to get your perfect smile.

 Once you’ve gone through consultation, it will be time to start the first step in treatment.
 Your orthodontist will take more X-rays of your teeth, if he or she didn’t order them during the consultation, and will take one of the several impressions of your teeth to get a perfect model for aligning your teeth throughout the treatment process.